 - Multi-grip handlebar with long aero bars;

 - Tablet support included;

 - Fitness monitor included – it can track time, distance, speed, calories, and pulse;

 - Easy to assemble;

 - Little maintenance is required.

 L-NOW Pro C580 Indoor Cycling Bike Summary

 The L-NOW Pro C580 is a heavy-duty indoor cycling bike equipped with a friction resistance system, belt drive, and a 40 lbs flywheel.
 It has a highly durable frame that can support users up to 280 lbs (127 kg).
-It also includes a fitness console, an accessory that many other bike models, even the more expensive ones, do not have.
+In addition, it also includes a fitness monitor, an accessory that many other bike models do not have, even the more expensive ones.

 Lastly, it’s an excellent bike for light to intense cardio training, interval training, muscle toning, strength and stamina development, and weight loss.
 It’s not one of the most affordable bikes but does offer excellent value for the price.

 I hope you found this article helpful and informative.
 Would you please speak up if you have anything you’d like to share on the topic or any opinions about my website?
 I look forward to your comments, questions, and the sharing of ideas.